Georgie Anne Geyer: Professional career

 Her first job was with the Chicago Southtown Economist.
 From 1959 to 1974, Geyer was a reporter for the now-defunct Chicago Daily News, where she worked from society reporting to the news desk and eventually foreign correspondent.
 After leaving the paper, she began her syndicated column.

 In 1973, she was the first Western reporter to interview Saddam Hussein, then Vice President of Iraq.
 She also interviewed Yasser Arafat, Anwar Sadat, King Hussein of Jordan, Muammar al-Gaddafi, and the Ayatollah Khomeini.
 She reported on rebels in the Dominican Republic, was held by authorities in Angola for her reporting during civil war, and was threatened with death by the Mano Blanca death squads in Guatemala.

+In 1984, she was a panelist during the second presidential debate.

 Geyer had more than 21 honorary degrees, including three from Northwestern alone.

 In an October 1996 letter published in the Chicago Tribune, now Judge Ramon Ocasio III criticized Geyer for anti-immigrant and anti-Hispanic rhetoric in her Op-ed "The anti-Columbus Day march."